AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    * Connection status and timeout

-1. (Optional) To add an alternate name that will be shown in the portal in place of the actual Data Archive name, select the pencil icon, then type a new name.
+1. (Optional) To add an alternate name that will be shown in the portal and in your PI to OCS streams in place of the actual Data Archive name, select the pencil icon, then type a new name.

 1. (Optional) To change the length of time the agent checks for a server connection before timing out, select the pencil icon next to the **Connection Timeout (sec)** field.